Saint Louis University’s Building Engineering Awareness in Metro Saint Louis Schools

 Excessive deflection (sagging) where the bridge is no longer functional.

-Awards will be given to the top three teams which are determined based on the total
+Awards will be given to the top two teams which are determined based on the total

 points earned during the evaluation process.
 Below are the categories and maximum